We have been assessed and have met the criteria required for pets by Visit England.

 There is a Cornwall County seasonal beach dog ban on Porthtowan’s beach.
 This means the tidal area of the beach, from the sea to the high tide mark(or in line with the signs).

-As Porthtowan is a Blue Flag beach these restrictions will be in place from 15 May to 30 September, four and a half months, and dogs not permitted on the beach between 10am and 6pm.
+These restrictions will be in place from 15 May to 30 September, four and a half months, and dogs not permitted on the beach between 10am and 6pm.